In the name of Allah the Most Gracious the Most Merciful

 By Shaykh Muhammad ibn Saalih al-‘Uthaymeen may Allah have mercy on him

-Condition 2: He must know that the one who he is speaking to has left off this good.
-If he doesn’t know whether or not this person left it off then he must find out.
-The proof for this is that one time a man entered the (masjid) on the day of Jumu’ah and sat while the Prophet (peace be upon him) was giving the khutba.
-The Prophet asked, “Did you pray?” and the man responded no, and then the Prophet said, “Stand up and pray two units of salah and make them short.”
+Condition 2: He must know that the addressee has (indeed) abandoned this good (action).
+If he is unaware whether this person has abandoned the good (deed) or not, then he must find out (and be certain).
+The proof for this is that one time a man entered the (masjid) on the day of Jumu’ah and sat while the Prophet (peace be upon him) was giving the Friday sermon.
+The Prophet صلى الله عليه وسلم asked, “Did you pray?” and the man responded “No”.
+The Prophet replied, “Stand up and pray two units of salah and make them short.”
 (Bukhari and Muslim)

-Condition 1: He must learn that this act is evil with a legislative evidence.
-Not by his taste, custom, jealousy, or emotion and not just because he sees it to be an evil that it is evil.
-Perhaps he may forbid someone from something that is (in reality) good.
+Condition 1: He must learn that the deed is (truly an) evil (deed) with its legislative evidence.
+It cannot be based on his taste, customs, jealousy, or emotions.
+Just because he sees it to be an evil, does not mean that it is (truly an) evil.
+Perhaps he may forbid someone from something that is (in reality) a good (deed).

-Condition 2: He must know that the person has actually fallen into that act of evil.
-If he does not know whether he fell into evil or not then it is not permissible to prohibit him from it.
+Condition 2: He must know (be certain) that the person has actually fallen into that act of evil.
+If he does not know whether the addressee has fell into evil or not, then it is not permissible to prohibit him from it.

-An example of this is if you see a man eating and drinking in the days of Ramadan in Masjid Harem.
-It is not upon you to forbid this man from this action until you ask him if he is a traveler or not.
-Because it is possible that he may be a traveler and (in this instance) it is permissible for him to eat and drink during Ramadan.
+An example of this is if you see a man eating and drinking during the days of Ramadan in Masjid Haram.
+It is not obliged upon you to forbid this man from this action until you verify whether he is a traveler or not.
+It is possible that he may be a traveler and (in this instance) it is permissible for him to eat and drink during Ramadan.

-Therefore it is a must to learn whether the one who is being spoken to has indeed fall into evil or not.
+Therefore, it is necessary to first learn whether the addressee has indeed fall into evil or not.

-Condition 3: Forbidding evil cannot lead to something which is worse.
-If forbidding evil leads to something that is worse then it becomes prohibited to do this deed.
+Condition 3: When forbidding evil, it cannot lead to something that is worse.
+If forbidding evil leads to something that is worse, then it becomes prohibited to do so.

-And effects of forbidding evil is four types:
+The results of forbidding evil are of four types:

 1. The evil disappears- this is obligatory to do because the evil disappears.

-2. The evil becomes less- this is also obligatory to do because the evil lessens.
+2. The evil lessens- this is also obligatory to do because the evil lessens.

-3. The evil changes to something which is similar to it- this depends perhaps it may lead to something that is less or it may become worse.
+3. The evil changes to something that is similar to it- this depends.
+Perhaps it may lead to something that is less or it may become worse.

-4. The evil leads to something greater– in this case it is prohibited to forbid evil because it leads to something that is worse.
+4. The evil leads to something greater– in this case it is prohibited to forbid evil because it leads to something worse.

-As for the first two, then if there is a possibility for the evil to be removed it becomes obligatory to do so.
+As for the first two, then if there is a possibility to remove the evil, it then becomes obligatory to do so.
 Allah stated:

 تَعَاوَنُواْ عَلَى ٱلۡبِرِّ وَٱلتَّقۡوَىٰۖ وَلَا تَعَاوَنُواْ عَلَى ٱلۡإِثۡمِ وَٱلۡعُدۡوَٲنِۚ